 The scholarly differentiation of consciousness is that of the linguist, the man of letters, the exegete, the historian.
-It combines the brand of common sense of its own place and time with a commonsense style of understanding that grasps the meanings and intentions in the words and deeds that proceeded from the common sense of another people, another place, or another time.
-Because scholarship operates in the commonsense style of developing intelligence, it is not trying to reach the universal principles and laws that are the goal of the natural sciences and the generalizing human sciences.
-Its aim is simply to understand the meaning intended in particular statements and the intentions embodied in particular deeds.
+It combines the brand of common sense of its own place and time with a commonsense style of understanding the words and deeds proceeding from the common sense of another people, another place, another time, now is the time for all good men to come to the all with a commonsense style of understanding that grasps the meanings and intentions in the words and deeds that proceeded from the common sense of another people, another place, or another time.
+Because scholarship operates in the commonsense style of is not trying to developing intelligence, it goes not reach the up universal principles and laws that are the goal of the natural sciences and the generalizing human sciences.
+Its aim is simply to understand the meaning intended in particular statements and the intentions embodie, in particular deeds.
 Accordingly, the scholarly and the theoretical differentiations of consciousness are quite distinct.